 What is HLG?

-Hybrid Log-Gamma was developed by the BBC and Japanese state broadcaster NHK, to resolve the issue of how broadcast UHD TV services with HDR that can be made backwards compatible with regular HD TVs.
+Hybrid Log-Gamma, also known as HLG was developed by the BBC and Japanese state broadcaster NHK, to resolve the issue of how broadcast UHD TV services with HDR that can be made backwards compatible with regular HD TVs.

 What Dolby Vision (DV)?